DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ### Per-Character Talking Sounds
 - Added support for each character having their own "talking" sound effect.
-- The game is still using the same old placeholder sound, but every character's sound is pitched differently to give them some
+- The game is still using the same old placeholder sound, but every character's sound is pitched differently to give them some uniqueness

 ### Dialogue Types
 There are now three types of dialogue interactions: